 What Should My Blog Be About?

-If you offer to write a guest blog post for someone else, it’s should be about something you are well-versed in.
-Additionally, it should be a blog post you haven’t posted other places.
+If you offer to write a guest blog post for someone else, it should be about something you are well-versed in.
+Additionally, it should be a blog post you haven’t posted in other places.
 Posting the same blog post on multiple different websites is considered duplicate content.
 Plot twist: Google does not like that.
 Overall, the content should be new, but it can be about similar topics you’ve written about previously.

 Job Postings